This is your place to talk about the funny, sad, outrageous things that are happening in your life -- whenever you're ready.

 I tell Zach how happy I am to be on the river.
 It's such a refreshing feeling, being out in the woods, no cell phones or cell service, no sounds except frogs and crickets.

 After a couple hours we reach the second bridge.
 We slow down, expecting to see Tyler waiting on the bank.
 Nope.

 I look at Zach and say something like, "Uhh?"

 He responds, "Isn't this where we get out?
 Wait.
 What did Dan say?
 The second bridge, right?
 Maybe Ty thinks there's another one."
 We discuss our options, ultimately deciding not to let Tyler continue alone.
 We finally reach him much further downriver.
 The three of us conclude that yes, we indeed were supposed to stop “back there,” but have traveled too far to correct our mistake.
 We'll just have to keep going until we see another bridge or a spot on the river that seems more inhabited.

+We do not see another bridge or an inhabited area.
+In fact, the water just gets deeper and darker.
+The bank has risen from three to over ten feet in height.
+I speak up.
+"Guys, I don’t think we’re going to see another bridge.
+Let's just look for a sandbar."
 They agree, and we stop at the next one.
 We pull the boats onto it and climb the bank, which is no small feat.
 It’s covered with trees, bushes, and thorny vines.
 We eventually reach the top and look around.
 We're in what appears to be an old, abandoned corn field, three acres across at most, and surrounded by trees in every direction.